Holographic Floquet states in low dimensions (II): D3/D5 system at finite temperature

+This metric has an event horizon at the singular shell, $u=u_c$, where the function $F(u)$ vanishes.
+Using the field expansions around $u=u_h$ defined in \eqref{eq:coefsBHemb} the Euclidean metric can be expanded near the horizon.
+Enforcing the correct periodicity of the time coordinate to eliminate the conical singularity at the origin leads to the effective temperature of the OSM,

-As in the vast majority of the situations encountered in the literature, here we also find that $T_{\rm eff} > T$ as far as we have been able to scan, as shown in Fig.\,\ref{Teffm}.
+where $b_0$, $b_1$ and $\chi_1$ are the coefficients defined in \eqref{eq:coefsBHemb} for black hole embeddings.
+As in the vast majority of the situations encountered in the literature \cite{Kim_2011,Kundu_2013,Nakamura_2013,Kundu_2019}, here we also find that $T_{\text{eff}} > T_H$, as far as we have been able to scan, as shown in Fig. \ref{fig:Teff}.